Our Vision: High quality, sustainable, home and community health services

 Androulla is Wellington based and a current board member of the Pharmaceutical Defence Association of NZ, and the Wellington Associated Pharmacy Group.

-The Chief Executive of the Association is Carmela Petagna.
+The Chief Executive of the Association is Lisa Foster.

 Contact Us